asb2m10/jsusfx/pd/README.md

 * `jsusfx~` is used for script development and can switch script with the command compile.
 All the slider parameter are read trought the slider message.
 At object creation, you can also put the number of inlet/outlet the script is expected to use.
 If you don't specify it, it will count the number of time in_pin and out_pin is used.
-Any float or list sent to the first inlet will be considered as midi data.
 Any midi message generated from the script will be sent with the last outlet.

-⋅⋅⋅ To change a slider, send message [slider <slider id> <0..1 value>]; the values are normalized from 0 to 1 ⋅⋅⋅ For un-normalized values, send message [uslider <slider id> <raw value>] ⋅⋅⋅ Use [compile] message to recompile your script.
+⋅⋅⋅ To change a slider, send message [slider <slider id> <0..1 value>]; the values are normalized from 0 to 1 ⋅⋅⋅ For un-normalized values, send message [uslider <slider id> <raw value>] ⋅⋅⋅ Use [midi <midi stream>] to send midi data to script ⋅⋅⋅ Use [compile] message to recompile your script.
 Optionally you can specify a new script to compile ⋅⋅⋅ Use [describe] to output the associated sliders ⋅⋅⋅ Use [dumpvars] to dump the current variables values